Ohio DUI Overview & Punishments…

 Call (440) 471-7811 now to reach an attorney for you or on behalf of a family member or friend.

 - You will lose your license if you are convicted of OVI in Ohio.
 Period.
 How long your license is revoked depends upon the severity of the details of your arrest.
 You will lose it immediately if you refuse to take a sobriety test or if the breathalyzer result is higher than the legal limit of .08% blood alcohol level (BAC).
 Authorities can also take your license plates and they may seize or disable your vehicle if you have mutliple arrests for DUI.

-Because the penalties are so serious, a DUI lawyer is important:
+Because the DUI penalties are so serious, an experienced lawyer is important:

 - First time offenders face at least three days in jail, or a three day alcohol abuse program.
 The fine can be as much as $1,075.